 Engineer class 3 near coastal

-This domestic qualification lets you carry out the duties of chief engineer.
+This qualification lets you carry out the duties of chief engineer.

-- As chief engineer on vessels with inboard engines up to 3000 kilowatts within the exclusive economic zone (EEZ).
+- As chief engineer on vessels with inboard engines with propulsion power up to 3000 kilowatts within the exclusive economic zone (EEZ).

 - As chief engineer or second engineer on vessels with outboard engines with unlimited propulsion within the EEZ.

 - As an assistant under the direct supervision of the chief engineer.

 - In the engine room of a vessel up to 80 metres long with propulsion power up to 3000 kilowatts.